dnv-opensource/gpytorch-mogp/README.md

 ## Usage

+Usage is similar to the official [Multitask GP Regression](https://docs.gpytorch.ai/en/latest/examples/03_Multitask_Exact_GPs/Multitask_GP_Regression.html) example.

-The package provides a custom `MultiOutputKernel` module that wraps one or more base kernels, producing a
+The package provides a custom `MultiOutputKernel` module that is used similarly to `MultitaskKernel`, and a custom `FixedNoiseMultiOutputGaussianLikelihood` that is used similarly to `MultitaskGaussianLikelihood`.
+The `MultiOutputKernel` wraps one or more base kernels, producing a joint covariance matrix for the outputs.
+The `FixedNoiseMultiOutputGaussianLikelihood` allows for fixed noise to be added to the joint covariance matrix.

 ```python
 import gpytorch